xiajingdongning/liuyangli/An analysis on Clustering based on Kruskal’s Algorithm/README.md

 After that, we will discuss some potential improvements using different distance formula and new techniques for our clustering approach.

 ### How to run this project
 All the data files is in the data folder.
 We use python to create the project.
 You can use any IDE or IDLE to run the scripts.
-For the kruskal script, you should try to compile the data with the script.
+For the kruskal script [Kruskal.py](./src/Kruskal.py), you should try to compile the datas with the script.
-If you know how to use command line, you can modify [kmeans.py](./kmeans.py) to your needs, but you should be able to type `python3 kmeans.py` and then run the generated executable.
+If you know how to use command line, you can modify [kmeans.py](./src/kmeans.py) to your needs, but you should be able to type `python3 kmeans.py` and then run the generated executable.
+You can also modify [Improvements to the Kruskal’s clustering.py](./src/Improvements to the Kruskal’s clustering.py) to your needs, then run the generated executable.
 In order to do the ploting(visual representation), you will need to import some prebuilt plug-in or libraries including matplotlib.pyplot, sys, math, numpy, pandas, random, argparse and scipy.
-[Silhouette.py] script is only for evaluating the existing clustering methods and need to be compiled with data file in the same driver.
+[Silhouette.py](./src/Silhouette.py) script is only for evaluating the existing clustering methods and need to be compiled with data file in the same driver.

 <img src="./media/Fixed Density Peak Center Finding(CFSFDP).png" alt="picture">
 <img src="./media/Evaluation of Kruskal Clustering by CFSFDP centers.png" alt="picture">